 About the Sawyer Pardo Fellowship for LGBTQ+ Health

-• Applicants must have completed residency in Family Medicine or Med-Peds
+• Applicants must have completed residency training in Family Medicine, Internal Medicine, or Medicine-Pediatrics, and be board-eligible or board-certified.

-• Applicants must be planning a primary care career in academic and clinical medicine
+• Applicants should be pursuing a career in primary care clinical practice.

-• Applicants must be a United States citizen or a lawful permanent US resident with a resident alien permit or green card.
-The fellowship is not able to sponsor J-1 or other visas
+• Applicants must be U.S. citizens or lawful permanent residents.
+The fellowship is not able to sponsor J-1 or other visa types.

 Salary and Benefits: